 Lipoproteins can transport different components throughout your system, such as cholesterol, fat, and protein.
 LDL (low density lipoprotein) and VLDL (very low density lipoprotein) transport mostly fat and cholesterol, but differ in the amount of each.

 The liver releases VLDL into circulation.
-VLDL is made up of 55-65% triglycerides, 10-15% cholesterol, 15-20% phospholipid, and 5-10% protein.
-For comparison, HDL the “good” cholesterol is 45-50% protein.
+VLDL is made up of 55 to 65 percent triglycerides, 10 to 15 percent cholesterol, 15 to 20 percent phospholipid, and 5 to 10 percent protein.
+For comparison, HDL the “good” cholesterol is 45 to 50 percent protein.
 Once the VLDL is released, enzymes in the bloodstream interact with the triglycerides within the lipoprotein and change the package from “very low density” to “low density”.
-LDL is “less dense” than VLDL because it has lost a large chunk of triglycerides, changing its concentration to 10% triglycerides, 45% cholesterol, 22% phospholipid, and 25% protein.
+LDL is “less dense” than VLDL because it has lost a large chunk of triglycerides, changing its concentration to 10 percet triglycerides, 45 percent cholesterol, 22 percent phospholipid, and 25 percent protein.
 Now, there is an intermediate step between the VLDL and LDL, but for simplicities sake we’ll stick with the more general overview of what is taking place.

 If you have high LDL levels, an oxidation process takes place that leads to plaque development in your artery walls, damage to vessel linings, and heart disease.
 Eating a wide variety of fruits and vegetables rich in antioxidants, such as vitamin C and vitamin E may slow or inhibit this oxidation process.

 So, let’s summarize.
 LDL and VLDL are both “lipoprotein packages” in your blood.
 Both are considered “bad” types of cholesterol.
 They differ in what each package carries.